DarkFortuneTeller/DarkFuture/README.md

 # Dark Future
- An Urban Survival Gameplay and Immersion mod for Cyberpunk 2077.
+ An Urban Survival, Gameplay, and Immersion mod for Cyberpunk 2077.

 ## Documentation
 Please see the [Dark Future Wiki](https://wiki.darkfuture2077.com).